Friday, December 06, 2024

 The King and U-Mobile and the tale of two brave Hassans

-Kuala Lumpur, Nov 22: That the vocal YB Hassan Karim has been called up by his own party’s disciplinary committee for criticizing the PMX and the King recently.
-The PKR man is very likely going to be censored by the committee but whether the “punishment” for speaking out for the Rakyat as their elected representative will leave a mark on the Madani government, for sure.
+Kuala Lumpur, Nov 22: The vocal YB Hassan Karim was called up by his own party’s disciplinary committee for criticizing the PMX and the King recently.
+The Pasir Gudang MP is very likely going to be censured.
+But how they deal with Hassan could define Anwar’s premiership.
+After all, one can say that Hassan was merely speaking out on behalf of the Rakyat who elected him

 In the meantime, two weeks have gone since Perkasa, the Malay NGO, lodged a police report on claims made in the media that the King had a 22% stake in U-Mobile, the telco that has been picked by the government to set up the long overdue second 5G network.